kyouko-taiga/kyouko-taiga.github.io/docs/index.md

 ## Hello, World!

 My name is Dimi Racordon.
-I am a postdoctoral research at EPFL, Switzerland, working with Martin Ordersky in the [Programming Methods Laboratory (LAMP)]([https://prl.ccs.neu.edu/](https://www.epfl.ch/labs/lamp/)) research group.
+I am an assistant professor at [HES-SO Valais-Wallis](https://www.hevs.ch/fr) in Switzerland.

 My research advances methods and techniques that empower developers to write expressive, efficient, and reliable software.
 I gravitate toward **model checking**, **formal verification**, and **programming language design**, with a particular focus on advanced **type systems**.
 I compiled more information about my work and vision in a [research statement](assets/pdfs/research-statement.pdf).